devedup/FlickrKit/README.md

 # FlickrKit

 FlickrKit is an iOS Objective-C library for accessing the Flickr API written by David Casserly.
-It is used by [Flickr Gallery PRO iPad app](https://itunes.apple.com/gb/app/flickr-gallery-pro/id525519823?mt=8).
+It is used by [galleryr pro iPad app](https://itunes.apple.com/gb/app/flickr-gallery-pro/id525519823?mt=8).

 Features